SolaceDev/solace-dev-codelabs/markdown/solace-battleship/codelab.md

 `git checkout battleship-lesson-2-subscribe-and-page-transitions`

-Positive
+> aside positive
-: REMINDER: Make sure the "au run watch" script you setup in the previous section is still running.
+> REMINDER: Make sure the "au run watch" script you setup in the previous section is still running.
 If not goto battleship_frontend/ and type the following command: `au run watch` .This will auto watch any changes to your files and automatically reload the page at http://localhost:12345 to pick up any changes

 ### Subscribing the Landing Page to JOIN request events and publishing a GAME START event